 2. By default, Windows 7 has two Internet Explorer troubleshooters on a new installation.
 These are Internet Explorer Performance and Internet Explorer Safety.
 To access them, open Control Panel > All Control Panel Items > Troubleshooting > All Categories.
 Try running them and see if it helps.

 4. Run Internet Explorer in No add-ons mode.
-If you find that your History is being saved, then its probably one of your add-ons which is deleting you History every time.
+If you find that your History is being saved, then it’s probably one of your add-ons that is deleting your History every time.
 Try to identify the offending add-on and see if disabling it helps.

 5. Check if you are running Internet Explorer in InPrivate Mode.
-Even if you have clicked on a ‘IE In-private mode internet shorcut’ and continue to browse other sites in other tabs, your history may not get saved for all tabs.
+Even if you have clicked on an ‘IE In-private mode internet shortcut and continue to browse other sites in other tabs, your history may not get saved for all tabs.

-8. You history may have got corrupted or the file may have been locked by another program.
+8. Your history may have got corrupted or the file may have been locked by another program.